 - Coordinators of Training (SCoT) responsible for the delivery of training at the local site.

 Some networks may choose to cluster their sites under the supervision of a SCoT.
 Each network website will provide information on the opportunities and training programs offered in the network.
 Trainees are rotated to sites within the network.
 All trainees are required to complete a rural term to fulfil the NSW Health mandatory requirement.
-Most trainees nominate to complete this within their Basic Training.
+Most trainees nominate to complete this within their Stage 1 or Stage 2 training.
 Training is equally offered to metropolitan and rural sites.

 All sites within the networks are accredited for training with the RANZCP.